 10. Fronius Ohmpilot can be used to control infrared heating, towel rails and electric heating systems

 The Ohmpilot is primarily used to control hot water heating elements.
 However, it can also be used to generate heat – to bring your customers’ hand towels to a pleasant temperature on a towel rail, for example.
 There is also the option of combining the Ohmpilot with an electric or infrared heating system.
-Infrared panels being used as heating elements are found more and more often in passive houses in particular.
+Infrared panels being used as heating elements are found more and more often, particularly in passive houses.
 In such cases, the Ohmpilot is the ideal solution for heating water.
 You will be helping your customers to boost their self-consumption rate, which will have a positive impact on their overall energy costs.

 11. The Fronius Ohmpilot boosts the self-consumption rate

-With electricity prices rising and feed-in tariffs dropping, it makes sense for customers to consume as much of their PV production themselves as possible.
-The Fronius Ohmpilot boosts the self-consumption rate by 30% to as much as 60%, meaning that your customers require less power from the grid and can reduce their energy costs.
+With electricity prices rising and feed-in tariffs dropping or non-existent, it makes sense for customers to consume as much of their PV production themselves as possible.
+The Fronius Ohmpilot boosts the self-consumption rate by 30% to as much as 60%, meaning that your customers require less power from the grid and can reduce their energy costs

 12. The Fronius Ohmpilot can be used in combination with zero feed-in